 Of those many challenges, food and water security, climate change, data protection and the increasing impact on society of growing populations are just a few that require our urgent attention and action.
 As a global leader in engineering higher education, our students work in multidisciplinary teams together with academics and industry to develop world-changing solutions to the challenges we face.

-The School of Engineering is dedicated to research and training in the disciplines of Chemical, Civil, Environmental, Mechanical and Mechatronics Engineering, and Surveying.
-From 2019, we will also be offering new undergraduate degree programs in Aerospace Systems and Renewable Energy Engineering.
+The School of Engineering is dedicated to research and training in the areas of Aerospace Systems, Chemical, Civil, Computer Systems, Electrical and Electronic, Environmental, Mechanical, Mechatronics, Medical, Mining Transfer, Renewable Energy Engineering, and Surveying.

 The University of Newcastle Engineering programs produce graduates that meet the following Program Educational Outcomes (PEOs).
 The PEOs are statements that summate the minimum expectations of graduates some 3-5 years post-graduation.

 The University of Newcastle’s College of Engineering, Science and Environment is home to two of the most highly ranked¹´², research-intensive engineering schools.
 Together, these schools provide research-led, forward-thinking engineering programs in 11 engineering specialisations.
 Our programs are designed to ingrain deep technical discipline knowledge within a robust, professional perspective framework.
 Our graduates hone their technical skills by working on real-world problems both individually and in teams to achieve ethical, socially responsible and technically meritorious solutions to complex, open-ended problems.

 Our engineering graduates are highly sought after with many students landing a job before they even finish their degree.
 In their final year our students bring theory and practice together in sophisticated research projects.

 Offered since 2014, the Catherine and Peter Tay High Achiever Engineering Scholarship gives one new student $32,000 over the four years of their degree.
 There are numerous other scholarships available to Engineering students.